Loading...

 A woman in menopause takes step to boost her libido.

 The same concept holds true for our sexual selves.
-This is a great time to make a “sexual bucket list,” giving yourself permission to let go of any part of your sex life that doesn’t serve you and get you excited about the endless options ahead.Maybe for you that means trying out a new position, location or toy (or perhaps something a little more risqué), while for someone else it means stepping out of the mindset of sex as her “every Saturday whether I care to or not” obligation.The only one who can know what will serve you is you, and there’s never been a better time to think of yourself honestly and completely.
+This is a great time to make a “sexual bucket list.”
+Give yourself permission to let go of any part of your sex life that doesn’t serve you.
+Maybe for you that means trying out a new position, location or toy (or perhaps something a little more risqué).
+While for someone else it means stepping out of the mindset of sex as her “every Saturday whether I care to or not” obligation.
+The only one who can know what will serve you is you.
+And there’s never been a better time to think of yourself honestly and completely.

-* Information presented here is not intended to cure, diagnose, prevent or treat any health concerns or condition, nor is it to serve as a substitute professional medical care.
+* Information presented here is not intended to cure, diagnose, prevent or treat any health concerns or condition.
+Nor is it to serve as a substitute professional medical care.

 Back